HoffDevices/Solo/readme.md

-# Project Title
+# Hoff Solo

-Solo, by Hoff Devices.

 ## Description

-A programmable MIDI master clock and controller.
+The Solo is a programmable MIDI master clock and controller, built by Hoff Devices.

 ## Getting Started